Starting a New Organization

 5. What resources will your organization require and can the TCU Senate/University support your needs

 NOTE Certain types of organizations may require further vetting and approvals from other departments or administrators as well as additional recognition processes.
-This includes but not limited to Club Sports, Religious Organizations, Dance Groups, and chapters of National Organizations.
+This includes but not limited to Club Sports, Religious Organizations, Dance Groups, and chapters of National Organizations. (see below for more details on these types of organizations).
 Graduate Students looking for information on forming a new Graduate School student organization should Contact the Graduate Student Council.

 Starting a New Student Organization